Course Outline

 • Importing ontologies into existing systems

-• Ontology mapping techniques
+• Ontology mapping techniques for interoperability

-• Versioning strategies for ontologies
+• Versioning strategies for ontology management

 OCL and OWL Semantic Integration